ntop/ntopng/doc/src/basic_concepts/alerts.rst

 .. figure:: ../img/behavior_graph_example.png
   :align: center
-  :alt: Timeserie of an ASN with an Unexpected Behavior
+  :alt: Timeserie of a Network Interface with an Unexpected Behavior

-  Timeserie of an ASN with an Unexpected Behavior
+  Timeserie of a Network Interface with an Unexpected Behavior

 User Activities